Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Recognition/README.md

 When the system is started, the GUI appear.
 The user can push on the button with the text "Connect Kinect" to start the Kinect camera and use the emotion recognition function.
 Also, when the button is pushed, the text change to "Disconnect Kinect", pushing again end the recognition of emotions function.

-* The image shows the GUI highligthing the button mentioned.
+* The image shows the GUI highlighting the button mentioned.
 ![recognition of emotions connect kinect](https://user-images.githubusercontent.com/31509775/32958701-44911f5a-cb8d-11e7-9e7c-5aeb7a462b50.png)

 This function works with the neural model trained by the author, in which the user can be sit or stand up.
-The advice is that you create your own data base with different person traying to represent the emotions with theirs bodys to re-train the neural model and increase the performance of the system.
+The advice is that you create your own data base with different persons trying to represent the emotions with theirs bodys to re-train the neural model and increase the performance of the system.

 * The image shows the recognize of emotions performing a few positions being stand up.
 ![emotions-recognition-stand-up-gif](https://user-images.githubusercontent.com/31509775/32961271-ec671d80-cb95-11e7-81c9-8508b1f0d820.gif)